shaye059/ML-Music-Genre-Classification/README.md

 <h4> How to view</h4>
 This project was written with Notebooks.
-To view it, you must have Jupyter Notebooks installed which can be done with a simple pip command.
+To view it, you must have Jupyter Notebooks installed which can be done with a simple pip command:

 <br><code>pip install notebook</code>